zchee/neovim-wiki/Contributing.md

 ## Non-programming ways to contribute

-There are plenty of stuff you can contribute to without being a hardcore C programmer.
+There is plenty of stuff you can contribute without being a hardcore C programmer.

 ### Use Neovim
 Use Neovim, and report bugs on this GitHub page.